-With this transformation comes significant benefits, but it also significantly expands the threat vector, which is why zero trust needs to be front and center of your security strategy now.
+With this transformation comes significant benefits, but it also significantly expands the threat vista, which is why Zero Trust needs to be front and center of your security strategy now.

 With the take-up of multicloud, networks are becoming more complex; thus, the traditional perimeter-based network security approach created around hardened firewalls is crumbling.
 At the same time, internal and external threats are intensifying by the day.

 Zero Trust is a security framework that lends itself to a cloud-centric, digitally connected world.
 It is built on the principle of maintaining strict controls and trusting no one, not even those sitting inside the network perimeter.
 It assumes that a breach is inevitable or has already occurred.
 Users are repeatedly checked alongside devices, services, and network components for access credentials.

 Zero Trust is far more than a technology.
 It is a methodology and requires a complete mindset change.
 “Leveraging available security capabilities effectively, adhering to privacy and data protection regulations as a general course of operations, and stringently following a governance model that extends to business partners and suppliers will become integral to uplifting trust as a means of competitive differentiation,” explains Michael Suby, IDC research vice president, security, and Trust.2